Ammunition: Etymology

 The term ammunition can be traced back to the mid-17th century.
 The word comes from the French la munition, for the material used for war.
 Ammunition and munition are often used interchangeably, although munition now usually refers to the actual weapons system with the ammunition required to operate it.
-In some languages other than English ammunition is still referred to as munition, such as French ("munitions"), German ("Munition"), Italian ("munizione") and Portuguese ("munição").
+In some languages other than English ammunition is still referred to as munition, such as: Dutch ("munitie"), French ("munitions"), German ("Munition"), Italian ("munizione") and Portuguese ("munição").

 Design

 Ammunition design has evolved throughout history as different weapons have been developed and different effects required.
 Historically, ammunition was of relatively simple design and build (e.g., sling-shot, stones hurled by catapults), but as weapon designs developed (e.g., rifling) and became more refined, the need for more specialized ammunition increased.
 Modern ammunition can vary significantly in quality but is usually manufactured to very high standards.

 For example, ammunition for hunting can be designed to expand inside a target, maximizing the damage inflicted by one round.
 Anti-personnel shells are designed to fragment into many pieces and can affect a large area.
 Armor-piercing rounds are specially hardened to penetrate armor, while smoke ammunition covers an area with a fog that screens people from view.
 More generic ammunition (e.g., 5.56×45mm NATO) can often be altered slightly to give it a more specific effect (e.g., tracer, incendiary), whilst larger explosive rounds can be altered by using different fuzes.